lucax88x/PrimitiveObsession/README.md

 It's nice that it isn't anymore a business of `Foo` how to register parameters: for its point of view, parameters are just an ordinary dependency.

-This should give us a suggestion: if we only wrap any primitive parameter with a DTO class, we could fix the issue we described so far.
+This should give us a suggestion: if you only wrap any primitive parameter with a DTO class, you could fix the issue we described so far.